krunolp/non_param_score_est/README.md

 ### Initial setup

-To install the package, you are required to have a Python 3.10 or newer environment.
+To install the package, it is advised to have a Python 3.10 or newer environment.
 Then, simply run:

  ```
 pip install non_param_score_est